joelouthan/Theologicus/src/pastorals/2-timothy1-1-7.md

 Repent of your Western culture and your Americanized influence: how about, it's okay not to lead.
 How about, it's okay not to be in the spotlight.
 How about, it's okay:

->1 Thessalonians 4:11-12 (CSB) o seek to lead a quiet life, to mind your own business, and to work with your own hands, as we commanded you, 12 so that you may behave properly in the presence of outsiders and not be dependent on anyone.
+>1 Thessalonians 4:11-12 o seek to lead a quiet life, to mind your own business, and to work with your own hands, as we commanded you, 12 so that you may behave properly in the presence of outsiders and not be dependent on anyone.

 Is that good enough?
 Minister when God gives you grace?
 Stop forcing your way unto a platform.
 Stop willing yourself to the top?
 Stop trying to be in complete power.